SUBMISSION IMPOSSIBLE.

 5. A few don’ts with the cover letter: You know who cares about your MFA?
 Nobody cares about your MFA.
 Nobody cares about the other journals you’ve been published in.
 Even those editors have forgotten about you.
 In 1940, when there were three journals and nobody went to college, let alone grad school, maybe somebody cared, but probably not even then.
 If your books are so amazing, you wouldn’t have to mention them.

 6. Include contact information on every page.
 Pages should be unscented.
+Also, not wet.
+Do not send the only existing copy of your work in the world.

 8. Be patient.
 Do not send a second mss before we respond to the first.
 Do not query before a year.
 A year?
 A year.
 Reading over 1,000 manuscripts for each issue takes time & our response may take over a year.
 To go any faster would be to cheat everyone of a considered decision.
 Return to step one and get some hobbies if this will be hard for you.

-Please note: we prefer postal submissions.
-LUNGFULL! magazine 316 23rd street brooklyn ny 11215 attn: submissions.
-However, if you live abroad or are faced with some other compelling reason to submit online send to SUBMIT
+submissions.
+However, if you live abroad or are faced with some other

 LUNGFULL!magazine